 If you receive an invitation to an event that stipulates a dress code of “black tie”, you will likely wonder what exactly that means.
 For men, the answer is obvious; “black tie” means they should wear a tuxedo.
 For women, the matter is more open to debate.

 In some ways, this level of debate is actually useful to you when you’re putting your outfit together.
 As there are no hard and fast rules as to what exactly black tie means for women, it’s going to be less obvious if you choose an outfit that isn’t 100% what the host had in mind.
-However, most of us want to feel comfortable when we attend an event, and that means that you’re going to want to do all you can to meet the requirements of the dress code.
+However, most of us want to feel comfortable when we attend an event, and that means that we’re going to want to do all we can to meet the requirements of the dress code.

-If you have never attended a black tie event before, then you can be confident of meeting the dress code if you ensure your outfit has the following elements…
+If you have never attended a black-tie event before, then you can be confident of meeting the dress code if you ensure your outfit has the following elements…

 Evening gowns or cocktail dresses

 By far the most important element of a black-tie outfit is the dress that you choose to wear.
 While you can wear a suit if you prefer, the general expectation is that a black-tie, for women, means wearing either a formal evening gown or cocktail dress.

 If you have never shopped for formal gowns before, then it’s worth spending a little time doing your research into the styles and looks that might suit you.
 Red carpet events are always a great source of formal wear inspiration, you can browse through photos of amazing Oscars fashion choices and see which styles stand out to you.
 It’s important to remember that not every formal gown will suit your particular shape and height, so keep an eye out for celebrities who have similar dimensions to you and see what they chose to wear.

 It’s also important to note that, for the most part, the gown you choose should be at least ankle-length.
 Short dresses are rarely considered to be black-tie appropriate, so opt for something longer to ensure you’re meeting the dress code as intended by the host.